NicolasBesson/BlinkyBike/readme.md

 ![BlinkyBike Casing](/Pictures/BlinkyBike_Casing.jpg "Casing")

 ## Battery holder
 The device is 5 Volts powered, so a USB Power Bank of 10000 mAh is a perfect solution for 3 weeks of daily commute.
-You can find small devices at you favorite store.
+You can find small battery devices at your favorite store.

 ## Full System
 ![BlinkyBike Assembled](/Pictures/BlinkyBike_Assembled.jpg "Assembled")